Lightstreamer/Lightstreamer-example-StockList-client-flutter/README.md

 ### Import the package

-To add the Lightstreamer plugin to your Flutter applicationm
+To add the Lightstreamer plugin to your Flutter application:

 1. Depend on it.
 Open the `pubspec.yaml` file located inside the app folder, and add `lightstreamer_flutter_client: ` under dependencies.

         dependencies: